ansys/pyansys-sound/doc/source/api/signal_utilities.rst

 Signal utilities
 ----------------

-This package provides utility functions for time-domain signals, such as reading and writing WAV files, resampling, cropping, zero-padding, and applying a gain.
+This subpackage provides utility functions for time-domain signals, such as reading and writing WAV files, resampling, cropping, zero-padding, and applying a gain.

 .. module:: ansys.sound.core.signal_utilities